-- More transparency and data collection: real time data collection is consistent and allows users to monitor, assess, and improve automation processes.
+- More transparency and data collection: real-time data collection is consistent and allows users to monitor, assess, and improve automation processes.

 - Reduced costs and better overhead allocation: greater efficiency and fewer production mistakes lead to a reduction in production costs and material waste.

-In order to get the most out of these RFID tracking systems, they must be implemented efficiently into an automation system.
+To get the most out of these RFID tracking systems, they must be implemented efficiently into an automation system.

-The Features of RFID
+Features of RFID

-RFID systems in manufacturing are able to:
+RFID systems in manufacturing can:

 - Read and write data without direct contact: scanners read RFID tags that track and monitor automation processes.